Submit your username or email address. You will enter your password on the next step.

 It's most beneficial for Fellows to be in an active practice because the learning experiences involve interaction with patients.
-However, physicians who are not currently in an active practice are considered without prejudice.
+However, licensed physicians who are not currently in an active practice are considered without prejudice.

 The tuition is prohibitive for me.
 Are there any scholarships or financial aid funds available?

 Since the Fellowship is not a degree-granting program with the University of Arizona, there is no financial aid available through federally sponsored student loans.
 However, the Fellowship offers multiple scholarships.
 Please follow the link to find out more information about the scholarships offered.
 For more information please visit the Scholarships page.
 If you have questions, email Admissions.

 I am not a primary care physician.
 Is this program right for me?